-We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €309,000 (three hundred and nine thousand Euros) (as may be amended in accordance with The 2009 Concorde Agreement) to the FIA no later than 1 November of the year prior to the year to which this application relates.
-We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry in accordance with the provisions of The 2009 Concorde Agreement.
+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of [TBA] to the FIA no later than 1 November of the year prior to the year to which this application relates.
+We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.

-SIGNED BY (SIGNATURE) (PRINT NAME OF THE PERSON SIGNING) being a person duly authorised to sign for and on behalf of (PRINT FULL NAME OF APPLICANT)
+SIGNED BY (SIGNATURE) (PRINT NAME OF THE PERSON SIGNING) Being a person duly authorised to sign for and on behalf of (PRINT FULL NAME OF APPLICANT)